Nasir Khusraw: Life

 Nasir is the subject of many tales, including a fake autobiography that bears his name and has been passed around between Isma'ilis and non-Isma'ilis for many centuries.
 The writings of Nasir that are still in existence offer insightful information about his life and philosophy.
 Yet, it appears that the majority of these manuscripts were censored to remove any references to Isma'ilism by antagonistic Sunni scribes.
 A native Persian, Nasir was from a family of government bureaucrats and landowners.
 He most likely adhered to the Twelver Shi'ism form of Islam before his conversion to Isma'ilism.
 He was born in 1004 in Qubadiyan, a neighborhood of the city of Balkh, which was part of the Marw province in the Khurasan region.
 The area was then controlled by the Ghaznavids, a culturally Persianised dynasty of Turkic slave origin.

 Nasir supposedly started his career as a scribe before moving to the city of Marw to work as a financial administrator.
 He was allowed entry to the court at Balkh until 1040, when Khurasan was conquered by the Seljuks.
 He retained his office under the Seljuks, whose co-founder Chaghri Beg ruled Khurasan.
 Around the age of 41, Nasir underwent a tremendous and sudden change in his spirituality, which drastically altered the direction of his life.
 According to Nasir, the incident had the characteristics of a dream.
 He subsequently resigned from his office and converted to Isma'ilism.

 In December 1045, Nasir decided to embark on a prolonged journey with the ultimate goal of performing a pilgrimage to Mecca.
 In March 1046, along with his brother Abu Sa'id and an Indian attendant, he started his journey, which would first end after nearly seven years.
 From Khurasan, he travelled west, passing through northern and western Iran, Armenia, and Asia Minor.
 He then descended to Syria, Palestine, and then Arabia, where he performed his pilgrimage.
 On August 1047, he went to Cairo in Egypt, which served as the capital of the Isma'ili Fatimid Caliphate.
+In Cairo, Nasir was taught Isma'ili teachings, law, and administration by prominent scholars.
+He met al-Mu'ayyad fi'l-Din al-Shirazi (died 1087), who was by then the chief Fatimid Da'i.
+He became Nasir's teacher, instructing him in enigmatic Isma'ili concepts and philosophy.